misuminitt/valentine-day/README.md

 - 🌐 **HTML** – Structure of the web page.
 - 🎨 **CSS** – Styling and layout.
 - 🚀 **JavaScript (Vanilla JS)** – Adds interactivity and animations.

-📸 Screenshots

-(Add images or GIFs showcasing your project)